usman1496/Code_Checker/README.md

-MYExtension is a JupyterLab extension designed for checking HTML, CSS, and JavaScript code directly within computational notebooks.
-It provides students with feedback on their code, using popular linting tools to analyze and suggest improvements.
-The backend is powered by Python, integrating Stylelint, JSHint, and Tidy to perform the code checks, while the frontend uses TypeScript to create a user-friendly interface and toolbar button.
+Assignment Checker is a JupyterLab extension designed to help students check their HTML, CSS, and JavaScript code.
+The extension provides immediate feedback by evaluating code against custom-defined rules and uses tools such as Stylelint, JSHint, and Tidy to catch common errors and enforce best practices.
+The extension integrates a Python backend with custom linting logic, making it easy for students to write clean, valid code.

-// Features
+Features
-HTML, CSS, and JavaScript code validation and feedback.
+HTML, CSS, and JavaScript Validation: Automatically checks code quality and syntax issues in HTML, CSS, and JavaScript files.
-Displays results directly in the notebook's output area.
-Python backend integrating:
+Custom Rule Enforcement: The extension comes with task-related rules defined by instructors, ensuring students follow the specific guidelines for their assignments.
+Integrated Tools:
+Tidy: Used for validating HTML files and cleaning up the structure.
+Stylelint: Ensures adherence to CSS coding standards and checks for common errors.
+JSHint: Evaluates JavaScript code, flagging potential bugs and issues.
+User-Friendly Interface: Adds a Check Code button to the notebook toolbar for quick code validation.
+Requirements
+Before running the extension, ensure you have the following tools installed locally:

+Tidy: To validate HTML files.
-1) Stylelint for CSS validation.
+Stylelint: For CSS validation.
-2) JSHint for JavaScript validation.
-3) Tidy for HTML validation.
-4) Easy-to-use "Check Code" button in the JupyterLab notebook toolbar.
-//Installation
-1. Clone the Repository
+JSHint: For JavaScript linting.
+Install these tools locally by running:

 bash
 Copy code
-git clone https://github.com/usman1496/Code_Checker.git
-2. Navigate to the src Folder
-Go to the src folder where the extension files are located:
+# Install tidy (HTML Linter)
+sudo apt-get install tidy  # For Linux brew install tidy-html5    # For macOS
+# For Windows, download the executable from https://github.com/htacg/tidy-html5

+# Install Stylelint (CSS Linter)
+npm install -g stylelint

+# Install JSHint (JavaScript Linter)
+npm install -g jshint
+Installation
+Step 1: Clone the Repository
+First, clone the repository to your local machine:

 bash
 Copy code
+git clone https://github.com/usman1496/Code_Checker.git
 cd Code_Checker/src
-3. Install Required Linting Tools
-To run the code checks, you must install the following tools locally on your system:

-Tidy (for HTML validation)
-Stylelint (for CSS validation)
-JSHint (for JavaScript validation)
-Install Tidy:
-On Linux:
+Step 2: Build the Extension
+Inside the src folder, run the following commands to build the extension:

 bash
 Copy code
-sudo apt-get install tidy
-On macOS:

-bash
-Copy code
-brew install tidy-html5
-On Windows, download the executable from Tidy's official website.

-Install Stylelint:
-bash
-Copy code
-npm install -g stylelint
-Install JSHint:
-bash
-Copy code
-npm install -g jshint
+jlpm install
-4. Build and Install the Extension
-Rebuild the extension using the following command:

-bash
-Copy code
 jlpm build
+Step 3: Install the Extension in JupyterLab
-Install the extension in JupyterLab:
+Once the extension is built, install it in JupyterLab by running:

 bash
 Copy code
 jupyter lab extension install .
-5. Run JupyterLab
+Step 4: Run JupyterLab
-Once the tools are installed, you can run JupyterLab from the src folder:
+Now that the extension is installed, start JupyterLab:

 bash
 Copy code
 jupyter lab
-This will start JupyterLab, and the "Check Code" button will be available in the notebook toolbar.

-How It Works
+Usage
+Once inside JupyterLab, follow these steps to check your code:

-Open a JupyterLab notebook and write some HTML, CSS, or JavaScript code in a code cell.
+Open a notebook and create a code cell.
+Write your HTML, CSS, or JavaScript code in the cell.
-Click the "Check Code" button in the notebook toolbar.
+Click the Check Code button in the toolbar.
-The extension will automatically detect the type of code (HTML, CSS, or JS) and run the appropriate linter (Tidy for HTML, Stylelint for CSS, and JSHint for JS).
-The linting results will appear in the output area below the code cell, providing feedback and suggestions for improvement.
+The extension will run your code through the linting process and display feedback in the notebook’s output section.
+Custom Rule Checking
+This extension goes beyond general linting by checking your code against custom-defined rules, which are tailored to specific tasks or assignments.
+These rules ensure that your code not only adheres to general best practices but also meets the requirements set by the instructor for the task at hand.

+Example Output
+After clicking Check Code, you will see the linting results in the output, which may include:

+Warnings or errors for non-compliant code.
+Suggestions to improve the structure or fix bugs.
+Feedback about missing or incorrect implementations based on custom rules.
 Development
-The frontend of this extension is developed in TypeScript, which creates a button in the JupyterLab notebook toolbar.
+If you'd like to contribute to this extension or make changes:

+Ensure you have Node.js and npm installed.
+Clone the repository and make your changes in the src folder.
+Build the project using jlpm build and install it using jupyter lab extension install ..
+Important Notes
+Custom linting rules for HTML, CSS, and JavaScript are defined in the backend Python code.
+This ensures consistency in checking assignment-related requirements.
-The backend is implemented in Python and interacts with the linting tools to validate code and return feedback.
+The backend Python code integrates with the linter tools to process and format the results, making the feedback user-friendly.
-Contributing
-Feel free to contribute by opening issues or submitting pull requests!